kabutor/subdivx-download/README.md

   --quiet, -q
   --choose, -c          show all the available subtitle and choose what to download --force, -f           override existing file --keyword -k "<string>" add the <string> to the list of keywords.
-Keywords are used when you have 10 subtitles for a show or movie,
+Keywords are used when you have 10 subtitles for a show or movie,and you know in the description there is a keyword for that subtitle.
-          and you know in the description there is a keyword for that subtitle.
   Example if rama966 is the creator of the subtitle you want to download, add it to the keyword and the script will download that one.
 Combine -c with -k to see how subtitles are picked.
+05042021

 .. tip::